Easy Guide: How to Clean a Soiled Mattress Effectively

 Dealing with Fresh Spills

-Spot cleaning a mattress after fresh spill using baking soda
+Spot cleaning a mattress after a fresh spill using baking soda

 Preventing Future Mattress Stains